 Foundations and Trends® in Accounting publishes exclusively long (± 100 pages) review and tutorial papers.
-Original research papers will be rejected.

 All contributions to Foundations and Trends® in Accounting are by invitation.
 Authors are asked to send an abstract and table of contents for initial review to the editor-in-chief or publisher.

 Once you have received preliminary acceptance, you can submit your full manuscript.
 Below are the manuscript preparation and

 To provide rapid publication, we ask our authors to create their articles in LaTeX or

 Microsoft Word.
 We encourage you to use our